 6. Power Button doesn’t work

 This is a big one.
 The underlying issue with the Power Button and the physical one, at that.
 This is a bit more prominent issue that’s until now reported only for the Moto G9 handsets.
-It seems that the button needs to be pressed hard in order to work, and sometimes even that doesn’t help/
+It seems that the button needs to be pressed hard to work, and sometimes even that doesn’t help/

 Sadly, there’s nothing you can do about that but ask for the replacement and hope that the next device doesn’t come with the proper hardware.
 Make sure to send the ticket or contact your seller/carrier as soon as possible.